 + Who should attend the hackathon?

 Anyone with a desire to solve big problems!
 Attendees from all backgrounds, educations, gender and geographies are welcome.
 We want to see a wide range of attendees, coders, graphic designers, scientists, researchers, students, business professionals, entrepreneurs – the list is endless.
-Prior experience in augmented and virtual reality sectors is not a requirement.
+Prior experience within the disaster resilience sector is not a requirement.

 + How much prior hackathon, software development or design experience do I need?